 AOPE Research Overview

-The Department of Applied Ocean Physics & Engineering pursues excellence by recruiting high-quality personnel, supporting their work, and advancing their careers.
-Following are research descriptions for selected AOPE staff who achieved milestones in 2012.
+The Department of Applied Ocean Physics & Engineering pursues excellence in science and technology across multiple disciplines.
+Following are research descriptions for six AOPE staff who achieved career milestones in 2013.

 —John Trowbridge, Department Chair